Sligo Abbey: Architecture

 The church's east end is square.
 The terminal wall holds a large late-Gothic window divided into four lights by mullions.
 Its head is filled with reticular tracery.
 This window must have replaced one or several Romanesque windows in the 15th century.
 In front of this window stands the table of the high altar, the front of which is divided into nine panels decorated with late-gothic cusped arches and foliage in relief.
 This altar also dates from the Late Gothic.

 The nave has the same width as the choir.
 Its western façade has been destroyed so that the western end of the church stands open.
 On the southern side the nave was accompanied by an aisle and a one-armed transept (or lateral chapel).
 Both are later additions.
 The aisle has been entirely demolished and the transept partially, so that the arcade, consisting of three pointed arches supported by octagonal pillars, is exposed.
 The transept once held two altars.
 The naves of Kilcrea Friary, Muckross Abbey, Quin Abbey, and Rosserk Friary have similar one-armed transepts.

 The cloister lies to the north of the church as is also the case at Kilcrea Friary, Moyne Abbey, Muckross Abbey, Quin Abbey, and Rosserk Friary.
 The cloister's southern walk runs along the northern wall of the church's nave.
 Only three sides of the cloister remain standing; the western side has been demolished.
 The cloister walk is covered with rubble barrel vaults.
 Its arcades are supported by slender pillars reminiscent of double columns.
 The arches of the arcades and the barrel vaults are slightly pointed.
 The cloisters of Moyne Abbey and Quin Abbey have similar pillars and vaults.
-Despite of its Romanesque appearance the cloister is attributed to the 15th century.
+Despite its Romanesque appearance the cloister is attributed to the 15th century.

 The sacristy, vestry, and chapter room are in the ground floor of the east range.
 Excepted the western extension of the chapter room, they are part of the 13th-century core of the abbey.
 They are covered with rubble barrel vaults similar to those of the cloister.
 The refectory occupied the first floor of the north range.
 Only its southern wall above the arcade of the cloister is preserved.
 From this wall protrudes a ruined oriel window giving light to the reader's desk where a friar would read aloud from the scriptures during mealtimes.